Mouth-Body Connection: Protect Your Heart & Brain

 The mouth-body connection, or the oral-systemic link, describes how the health of your teeth and gums directly influences the health of the rest of your body.
 For adults in their 40s and 50s, this connection becomes increasingly critical.
 At its core, the mouth serves as a gateway.
 While it is the entry point for nutrients, it can also become a reservoir for harmful bacteria.
 When oral hygiene is neglected, these bacteria can colonize the spaces around your teeth, potentially leading to periodontal (gum) disease.

 Periodontal disease is not just a localized problem in your mouth; it is a source of chronic, low-grade inflammation.
 This inflammation acts like a persistent fire that your immune system is constantly trying to put out.
-Because the tissues in the mouth are highly vascular, these inflammatory markers and bacteria can easily breach the barrier and circulate through your entire system.
+Because the tissues in the mouth are highly vascular, these inflammatory markers and bacteria can breach the barrier and circulate through your entire system.

 How does gum disease affect heart health?